relsqui/pysnake/README.md

  * Every time you collect a complete set of treats, a rock appears to impede your path.
  * Occasionally, a gem might appear.
 You can collect gems like treats.
+ * After enough rocks have appeared, they might turn into gems.
  * You can pause at any time by pressing **space**; press space again to unpause.
  * The game ends when you press **q**, eat a treat out of order, or collide